Page Reviewed / Updated - Apr. 2015

 Medicaid planners can serve a key role in helping families who cannot afford their cost of care to qualify for Medicaid Waivers.
 Learn more.

 This waiver is available statewide however enrollment is limited.
 Eligible individuals are not entitled to services, there must be space available.
 In past years a waiting list has existed.
-Of as early 2014, an average wait time of approximately 90 could be expected.
+Of as late 2014, an average wait time of approximately 90 days could be expected.

 WEARC is managed by Aging and Disability Services Division office.
 Contact your ADSD Regional Office to apply.
-One can also check the official webpage for the program, although it does not provide much additional information.
+One can also check the official webpage for the program.